 Every day we are changing, we are aging, learning, developing and the list goes on.
-The earth continues to spin, politics and policies are made in and out of our awareness.
-Our world is in a constant state of change.
+Every day the earth continues to spin, politics and policies are made in and out of our awareness.
+The world around us is in a constant state of change.
 A constant state of motion.

 The butterfly brings good news!

 Stopping something big that is in motion is hard, maybe impossible but what we can do is influence it’s future direction.
 Like a snowball rolling down a hill, if it’s really big trying to stop it means you’ll probably get crushed by the weight of it.
 However, you could influence the direction of it and make sure it doesn’t knock down your prized rose bushes on route.

 This is where your own personal transformation becomes relevant, because through your own deliberate energy and action we can begin to nudge the direction of that movement, that motion.
 And of course, this applies not just to the current political or environmental scenarios we face, but anything that is already in motion.
 Small deliberate actions to nudge the situation towards the change you want.

 Every individual act counts when it comes to our own needs and our global needs.
 Each small thing you do counts, it nudges the direction of any current motion.
 It’s easy to think that, that one time you remember to recycle or reuse.
 Or that one time you pick up a piece of litter from a park, or that one time you help an elderly member of your community cross a road that it won’t do much in the greater scheme of things.
 Well it does a lot more than you think, because it nudges things in a better direction, it can even start a whole new motion.
 Humans didn’t destroy and extinct an entire species of Rhino overnight, it happened because one person took here, another there, etc. All change happens with continuous small acts, we just want to make sure those acts are ones of kindness and future consideration.